SoftInstigate/restheart-notes-example/README.md

 	bower install

-If you want to preview the web application, run `grunt serve`; after a while it should starts the default browser at [http://localhost:9000/#/signin](http://localhost:9000/#/signin).
+If you want to preview the web application, run `grunt serve`; after few seconds it should open the default browser at [http://localhost:9000/](http://localhost:9000/).
-Of course, make sure you have already started RESTHeart as well.

 	grunt serve

-If you don't have compass installed then you'll get an error message, in this case just use --force to continue.
+If you don't have compass installed then you'll get an error message, in this case just use `grunt serve --force` to continue.

-	grunt serve --force

 To login in the Web app, you can use the **admin** user with password **changeit**

-For more information on RESTHeart security setting refer to the [documentation](http://restheart.org/docs/security.html).
+For more information on RESTHeart' security refer to the [documentation](http://restheart.org/docs/security.html).

 ## Testing